Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

-With this in mind its a good idea to carefully consider the wants and needs for the space, whether they be a relaxing sanctuary bedroom, a romantic spot, brightening the space, or even just preparing to sell the home in the future.
+The color one selects for a bedroom can drastically impact the mood.
+With this in mind, it’s a good idea to carefully consider the wants and needs of the space, whether they be a relaxing sanctuary bedroom, a romantic spot, brightening the space, or even just preparing to sell the home in the future.

-Here are some examples of colors and how they can impact one’s general mood and well being.
+Here are some examples of colors and how they can impact one’s general mood and well-being.

-Blue– Blue is a color that will calm people down, plus bring down heart rate and blood pressure.
+Blue – Blue is a color that will calm people down plus bring down heart rate and blood pressure.
 But blue can also make a room a little colder due to its cool tones.

 Blue in a room has been shown to lower the heart rate and may even reduce blood pressure.
 One important thing to note is painting your bedroom a light cerulean to cadet blue has been shown to help increase the resale value of your home when selling.